Hasan Salihamidžić: Punditry

 After retiring from professional football in 2012, Salihamidžić started to work as a regular pundit for Sky Deutschland.
 From summer 2013 to spring 2014, he worked as a football expert for RTL and was a color commentator for Heiko Waßer during the 2013 Audi Cup.
 He was also an expert for ZDF from February 2014 until the UEFA Champions League Final and during the 2014 FIFA World Cup in Brazil.

 Administrative career

+Bayern Munich

-On 31 July 2017, Salihamidžić was appointed sporting director of Bayern Munich, his predecessor Matthias Sammer had retired for health and family reasons a season ago in 2016.
+On 31 July 2017, Salihamidžić was appointed sporting director of Bayern Munich, following his predecessor Matthias Sammer's withdrawal from the job for health and family reasons a season prior in 2016.
 Salihamidžić signed a three-year contract until 30 June 2020.
 Bayern's Chairman, Karl-Heinz Rummenigge said, "In Hasan, we have brought a man to FC Bayern who knows the club very well.
 He is a very hard-working, serious, loyal and very alert person with great integrity and he speaks five languages.
 His time in Italy means he has a great network that will definitely be very helpful in his job.
 We have complete confidence that he will be able to do the job as he should do."

 Salihamidžić officially assumed his position on Bayern's executive board on 1 July 2020 as the "board director of sport".

+He was sacked as sporting director on 27 May 2023.